Janus Henderson UK Responsible Income Fund

 As part of our commitment to advancing the industry dialogue around ESG, we seek to make the thinking of our investment teams widely available to our clients, shareholders, and other stakeholders through a variety of content, including white papers, articles, podcasts, videos, and panel debates.
 As with our ESG research, we aim to publish content that contains thoughtful, practical, research-driven, and forward-looking insights.

-In 2023, we generated 28 thought leadership and educational pieces on ESG topics.
-The insights included portfolio manager-specific views related to sustainable investment themes, with key contributions from our Global Sustainable Equities, Global Natural Resources, and Global Technology Leaders teams.
+In 2024, we generated 25 thought leadership and educational pieces on ESG topics.
+The insights included portfolio manager-specific views related to sustainable investment themes, including relevant topics such as responsible AI investing, the changing regulatory landscape, and our 2024 ESG Outlook.

 In terms of specific themes and topics, we produced broader papers and debates on a variety of ESG issues, including methane emissions from the oil & gas industry, deforestation, the role of metals in decarbonisation, renewable energy, and electric and autonomous vehicles.
 We also published articles outlining our approach to ESG and natural capital investing.